 10. Iowa

-Iowa rounds out the top 10 with affordable housing, low crime rates, and excellent schools.
-Des Moines has been repeatedly named one of the best places for young professionals.
+Iowa rounds out the top 10 with affordable housing, low crime rates, excellent public schools, and a stable economy anchored by agriculture, insurance, financial services, and advanced manufacturing.
+Des Moines has been repeatedly named one of the best places for young professionals, offering a growing job market with housing costs that allow early-career workers to save and invest at rates that would be impossible in more expensive metros.